Enjoy Risshakuji Temple (Yamadera), one of Yamagata's most popular tourist spots, to the fullest!

 This is a historic temple where the famous Matsuo Basho is said to have visited and recited the famous line, "The silence of the cicadas' voices seeping into the rocks."

-To visit Risshakuji Temple at the top, you must first climb 1,015 stone steps.
+To visit Risshaku-ji Temple at the summit, you must first climb 1015 stone steps.

 The steps begin at the trailhead.
-It is believed that climbing the stone steps of Yamadera Temple, one by one, will help you to eliminate your worldly desires.
-Here are some tips for enjoying this historic temple.
+It is believed that climbing each step of the mountain temple's steps will cleanse you of worldly desires.
+Here are some tips for enjoying this historic temple, Yamadera.

 Yamadera is a power spot!

-Yamadera is actually known as a power spot.
+In fact, Yamadera Temple is known as a power spot.

-It is also known as the temple of "disengagement," and many people visit the temple hoping to receive blessings such as "cutting off bad ties and making good ones."
+It is also called the "Temple of Severing Ties," and many people visit seeking the blessing of "cutting off bad ties and forming good ones."

-As you begin your ascent from the trailhead, the first thing you'll see is the Konponji Chudo,
+As you begin your climb from the trailhead, the first thing you'll see is

-the main hall of Risshakuji Temple.
-The Yakushi Nyorai statue, designated as an Important Cultural Property of Japan, is enshrined here.
-It is only open to the public once every 50 years, and the statue is said to have the power to protect people from evil deeds.
-It has long been believed that if you make a connection here, you will be able to cut off bad ties and find good ones, bringing you happiness and improving your life.
+the main hall of Risshaku-ji Temple, known as "Konponji Chudo."
+Here, a statue of Yakushi Nyorai (Medicine Buddha), designated as a National Important Cultural Property, is enshrined.
+It is only unveiled once every 50 years, and the statue is believed to offer the benefit of protecting people from evil.
+It has long been believed that making a wish there will sever bad ties, attract good ones, bring happiness, and improve one's life.

 And among all the mountain temples, the one that is said to have the most power is "Kazouin."